 Content

-That said, if you think you’d like to explore daily Viagra, or the Viagra you’re taking (at the dosage you’re taking it) isn’t working well enough, you should speak to your healthcare provider about your options.
+If you’d like to explore daily Viagra — or the dose of Viagra you’re taking isn’t working well enough — speak to your medical provider about your options.

-The U.S. Food and Drug Administration (FDA) has only approved Viagra dosed for as-needed use.
+The FDA has only approved Viagra doses for as-needed use.
 The maximum recommended dosing frequency is once a day.
-So you can take Viagra daily if you are spacing the doses out by 24 hours, but most people take the medication less frequently than this.
+So you can take Viagra daily if you’re spacing the doses out by 24 hours, but most people take the medication less frequently than this.

-First, know this: sildenafil citrate in all its forms is safe.
-But, like with anything you take, there are always potential side effects.
-For the most part, they are minor.
+First, know this: Sildenafil citrate is safe.
+As with anything you take, there are always potential side effects, but for the most part, they’re minor.

-However, you should never start taking something new without filling your healthcare provider in on pre-existing medical conditions.
+That said, never start taking something new without filling in your healthcare provider about pre-existing medical conditions, like a recent heart attack, heart failure, or cardiovascular disease.

-The most common side effects of sildenafil include:
+The most common side effects of Viagra include:

 Headaches